Our 2018 Entertainers/Performers Lineup

 This merry troupe of actors have traveled far and wide to entertain you, but forgotten their scripts!
 Help them out by offering suggestions to drive or even start the scenes.
 Every short-form show will bring a smile to your face and be very unique.
 They have a general audience show as well as one for an NC-17 stage.
 Come one, come all!

 Join Count Vidor’s beloved sister Indika and her companions for an evening of truly unique entertainment!
 A renaissance Drag Queen Show!
 Enjoy the talent of these high energy and fantastical ladies while enjoying an ale in The Hammered Troll pub after a great day at faire!
 Included in your camping pass or evening tickets can be purchased at either alehouse during the faire day!
-Raise your tips in the air to get an up close view of our Queens!
+Raise your tips in the air to get an up close view of our Queens! *Evening entertainment is included in your camping pass or evening tickets can be purchased at either alehouse during the faire day!*

 The Piccolo Puppet Players presents The Punch & Judy Show!
 Done in the traditional British style.
 Prepare for lots of color, laughter and audience interaction!